ChunKit99/TimeTableHelper/README.md

 ### Group A

-Negeri Johor, Kedah, Kelantan & Terenganu
+Negeri Johor, Kedah, Kelantan & Terenganu\

+The Day of week will start from Sunday to Thursday

 Download : `DirectOpenCreateA.jar` | `OpneChooseA.jar`